-AgileBioCyc is a collection of Agile BioFoundry organism-specific Pathway/Genome Databases (PGDB) where each PGDB has been curated to include all the engineered pathways that have been designed for the organism.
-AgileBioCyc is intended to be used to interpret multi-omics measurements in the context of the metabolic and regulatory pathways of the host organism.
-AgileBioCyc provides a number of tools to aid in the analysis and visualization of mechanisms of action, including Smart Tables and the OmicsDashboard.
+AgileBioCyc is a collection of Agile BioFoundry organism-specific Pathway/Genome Databases that have been curated with engineered pathways and multi-omics measurements to enable scientists to visualize and analyze metabolic, regulatory, and genomic context in which these measurements were made.
+AgileBioCyc can interpret multi-omics measurements in the context of the metabolic and regulatory pathways of the host organism.
+AgileBioCyc provides a number of tools to aid in the analysis and visualization of mechanisms of action.

 AgileBioCyc MultiOmics Analysis and Visualization tools